jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ## Mutual Authentication and Integrity Protection

-As a whole, TEAP provides message and integrity protection by establishing a secure tunnel for protecting the authentication method(s).
+As a whole, TEAP provides message and integrity protection by establishing a secure tunnel for protecting the inner method(s).
 The confidentiality and integrity protection is defined by TLS and provides the same security strengths afforded by TLS employing a strong entropy shared master secret.
-The integrity of the key generating authentication methods executed within the TEAP tunnel is verified through the calculation of the Crypto-Binding TLV.
+The integrity of the key generating inner methods executed within the TEAP tunnel is verified through the calculation of the Crypto-Binding TLV.
 This ensures that the tunnel endpoints are the same as the inner method endpoints.